 When you post an image or video with a location, it will show up between your name and the block of content on the feed.

 Emojis are fun and can make your caption more eye-catching.
 If you know of a few relevant emojis that could fit with your post, stick them in the caption area.
 For example, if you're posting a vacation photo, you could include a palm tree 🌴 or a plane ✈️ to show you flew somewhere.

 Here are the top Instagram emojis you can use:

 However, keep in mind that there's a multitude of choices to add flair to your posts, from keeping it real 💯 to the cringe face 😬.

 Be sure not to go overboard and post emojis just for the sake of posting them.
 If you post a bowling emoji along with a photo of a beach, that obviously won't make sense to people.
 Similarly, if you post 20 emojis that loosely relate to a post, you might just annoy your followers or come off as desperate.

-11. Share the post on other social media platforms
+Step 12.
+Share the post on other social media platforms.

-Finally, if you want to share your content on your other, connected social media sites (like Facebook or Twitter), simply slide the bar from the left to the right.
+Finally, if you want to share your content on your other, connected social media sites (like Facebook or Twitter), simply toggle the button from the left to the right.